stephenturner/Tmisc/README.md

 # Tmisc

 The `Tmisc` package is where I keep miscellaneous functions.
 Most of them were pulled from my `.Rprofile`, and many were stolen from other packages or random places around the web.
 I tried to give credit where credit is due in the documentation.

-Here's what the package currently does:
+## Tmisc functions

 * `addRawFC`: adds raw fold change to limma `topTable` output
 * `datename`: add today's date to a string.
 E.g. `datename(output.csv)` returns `2014-03-15-output.csv` if today were the Ides of March